 If you want to skip traditional pie crust, try a cookie crust instead.
-These are delicious options and there’s no need for pie weights!
+These are delicious options and there’s no need for pie weights or pre-baking!
 See recipe note below.

 Or try this brookie pie!
 It uses chocolate chip cookie dough as the crust.

 3 Success Tips for the Best Brownie Pie